Renting Real Estate in New South Wales

 Before you can move into a rental property, you will likely have to go through an application process.
 You may have to provide proof of income, references from previous tenancies, as well as personal identification.

 On top of this, it pays to know who regulates any issues you come up against.
-Most rules for renting in NSW are covered under the Residential Tenancies Act 2010
+Most rules for renting in NSW are covered under the Residential Tenancies Act 2010, and NSW Fair Trading tends to be the mediating body for disputes, issues and complaints.
+They have specific resources for starting, conducting and even ending a tenancy.

 The new tenant checklist